Virgil Vasquez: Pittsburgh Pirates

 He signed a minor league contract with the Los Angeles Angels in January 2011 but was released in April before he pitched in the organization.
 He spent the 2011 and 2012 seasons with the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball.

+In August 2014 in his final season as an active pitcher with the AA New Britain Rock Cats, he no-hit the Harrisburg Senators, 9-0.

 Australian Baseball League

 Vasquez was called to the Australian Baseball League (ABL) to help the Perth Heat during the 2011-12 Championship season.
 Vasquez was named the ABL Championship Series MVP for his Game 1 performance.
 During which he threw a complete game, surrendering 5 hits, and 1 run.
 Collecting 8 strikeouts and 0 walks over 122 pitches, 92 of them strikes, and in the 9th pitching at 91 mph.
 "He showed great stamina, as well, maintaining his velocity throughout the contest....
 Showing that he is not only healthy, but ready to excel once again."

 He returned to the Perth Heat the following ABL season where he was signed by the Minnesota Twins.

-The Melbourne Aces called upon Vasquez, both as a pitcher and pitching coach in the 2015-16 & the 2016-17 seasons and then fully into the pitching coach role for the 2017-18 season.
+The Melbourne Aces called upon Vasquez as a pitcher and pitching coach in the 2015-16 & the 2016-17 seasons and then fully into the pitching coach role for the 2017-18 season.

-During his time in the ABL he has coached alongside; Jon Deeble, Joe Vavra, Jim Bennett, Craig Albernaz, Phil Dale, & Peter Moylan.
+During his time in the ABL, he has coached alongside; Jon Deeble, Joe Vavra, Jim Bennett, Craig Albernaz, Phil Dale, & Peter Moylan.
 He has also been a part of 4 ABL All-Star Games.

-Professional coaching career
+Coaching career

 Vasquez started his coaching career with the GCL Twins from 2015-2017.

 In 2018, under the new Twins leadership of Derek Falvey & Thad Levine, a progressive use of analytics was adopted.
 Vasquez split the season, coaching half in Extended Spring Training and the other in AA with the Chattanooga Lookouts as the assistant pitching coach under Ivan Arteaga.